Best surfing spots in Rio

 Catch waves with Tahiti Surfboard

-Grumari beach is longer than Arpoador and quite distant from the city center.
-The beach is located in an Environmentally Protected area, and the cold, transparent waves and the strong presence of nature make it one of the most beautiful surf locations in Rio.
-Frequented by beginners and professionals, the waves normally range between 2 and 6 feet, but they can exceed 8 feet on some days.
+Grumari beach is quite far from the centre of Rio, but it offers a much longer stretch of sand than the crowded Arpex.
+Located in an Environmentally Protected area, the beach boasts cold, transparent waves and the strong presence of nature, making it one of the most beautiful surf locations in Rio.
+Frequented by both beginners and professionals, the waves normally range between 2 and 6 feet, but they can exceed 8 feet on some days.

 “In Grumari the secret is to enter from the left corner where the nudist beach is, in order to be in the right spot for catching waves.
 The middle of the beach usually has good waves and the bigger waves break in the right corner when the sea is more rough” says Yuri.